lisaong/katacoda-scenarios/docker/step2.md

 You may find the reference documentation helpful: https://docs.docker.com/engine/reference/commandline/cli/

-#### Create a new Dockerfile

-First, create an empty Dockerfile:

-`touch Dockerfile`{{execute}}

 #### Write the Dockerfile

-In the top window, click the Refresh button (circular double arrows) to refresh the folder view.
-Expand the `acd_docker_workshop` folder, select `Dockerfile` and click on it to open in the built-in editor.
+In the top window, select `Dockerfile` and click on it to open in the built-in editor.

-You can use this as a starting point:
+You may wish to use this as a starting point:

 <pre class="file" data-filename="Dockerfile" data-target="replace">
 # This is your Editor pane.
 Write the Dockerfile here and